miyamok/reentrancy/README.md

 The state variable <code>balance</code> is an array of unsigned integers indexed by address.
 It records which contract address has how much deposit.
 The constructor does nothing, but is <code>payable</code>, namely, this contract may receive money through the deployment.
 It has two external functions:
-- <code>deposit</code> is to deposit crypto currency into this jar contract.
+- <code>deposit</code> is to deposit cryptocurrency into this jar contract.
 - <code>withdraw</code> is to withdraw one's deposit.

 In <code>deposit</code>, the balance of the sender is increased by the amount of sent money by means of the following two objects,